day8/lein-git-inject/README.md

 So far, we have said `the computed version` is created using the "latest tag".
 While that is often true, it is not the whole story, which is acually as follows:
   1. what's used is the "latest version tag" found in the commit history  ("latest version tag" vs "latest tag")
   2. where a "version tag" is a tag with a specific textual structure
-  3. by default, that textual structure must match the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
+  3. by default, that textual structure must match the regex: `#"^v(\d+\.\d+\.\d+)$"`
-  4. so, one of these "version tags" might look like: `version/1.2.3`  (the string `"version/"` followed by a semver, `"N.N.N"`)
+  4. so, one of these "version tags" might look like: `v1.2.3`  (the string `"v"` followed by a semver, `"N.N.N"`)
   5. tags which do not match the regex are ignored (which means you can use tags for other purposes, not just for nominating versions)
   6. you can override this default regex with one of your own which will recognise an alternative textual structure (see how below)
-  7. you'll notice that the regex has a capturing group which extracts the semver part: "N.N.N".
+  7. you'll notice that the regex has a capturing group which extracts just the semver part: "N.N.N".
 If you provide your own regex, it must contain a single capturing group which isolates that part of the tag to be used in `the computed version`.

 So, this middleware will traverse backwards through the history of the current commit looking for a tag which has the right structure (matches the regex), and when it finds one, it is THAT tag which is used to create `the computed version` - it is that tag against which the "ahead count" will be calculated, etc.